google/seqio/README.md

-computed on the outputs of `predict_fn` (and `predict_with_aux_fn`) have the signature `targets` and `predictions` (and optionally `aux_values`), while metrics computed on the outputs of `score_fn` have the signature `targets` and `predictions`.
+computed on the outputs of `predict_fn` (and `predict_with_aux_fn`) have the signature `targets` and `predictions` (and optionally `aux_values`), while metrics computed on the outputs of `score_fn` have the signature `targets` and `scores`.
 The `Evaluator` takes care of calling the correct model fns and metric fns during evaluation.
 Here is an example of a metric of each type.

 ```